TianpeiLuke/nlp-pipeline/slipbox/pipeline_design/pipeline_assembler.md

 ## Implementation Pattern

-To use `PipelineBuilderTemplate` directly:
+To use `PipelineAssembler` directly:

 1. Create a PipelineDAG
 2. Create a config_map
 3. Create a step_builder_map
-4. Create a PipelineBuilderTemplate
+4. Create a PipelineAssembler
 5. Call generate_pipeline

 Example: